yu-lab-vt/muSSP/ReadMe.md

 [3] L. Zhang, Y. Li, and R. Nevatia, “Global data association for multiobject tracking using network flows,” in 2008 IEEE Conference on Computer Vision and Pattern Recognition.
 IEEE, 2008, pp. 1–8.

-[4] H. Pirsiavash, D. Ramanan, and C. C. Fowlkes, “Globally-optimal greedy algorithms for tracking a variable number of objects,” in CVPR 2011.
+[4] H. Pirsiavash, D. Ramanan, and C. C. Fowlkes, “Globally-optimal greedy algorithms for tracking a variable number of objects,” in 2008 IEEE Conference on Computer Vision and Pattern Recognition.
 IEEE, 2011, pp. 1201–1208.

 [5] J. Berclaz, F. Fleuret, E. Turetken, and P. Fua, “Multiple object tracking using k-shortest paths optimization,” IEEE transactions